Empress Xiaocigao (Qing dynasty): Wanli era

 In October or November 1588, Lady Yehe Nara married Nurhaci, becoming one of his multiple wives.
 On 28 November 1592, she gave birth to Nurhaci's eighth son, Hong Taiji.
 Lady Yehe Nara died on 31 October 1603.

 Chongde era

-On 16 May 1636, after Hong Taiji established the Qing dynasty, Lady Yehe Nara was posthumously elevated to "Empress Xiaociwu".
+On 16 May 1636, after Hong Taiji proclaimed the Qing dynasty, Lady Yehe Nara was posthumously elevated to "Empress Xiaociwu".

 Kangxi era

 In 1662, Lady Yehe Nara's posthumous title was changed from "Empress Xiaociwu" to "Empress Xiaocigao", reflecting her status as a consort of Nurhaci (Emperor Gao).